 Carrie Finley-Bajak, CruiseBuzz

 If it’s mouth-watering and scrumptious you’re after, then book a reservation in the evening at The Grill on Silversea Cruises.
-The ultra-luxury cruise line converts their poolside grill into a unique outdoor dining venue that invites guests to cook their own food on top of a hot lava stone.
+The ultra-luxury cruise line converts their poolside grill into a unique outdoor dining venue that invites guests to cook their food on top of hot lava stone.
 The Grill is a great place to savour grilled vegetables, seafood, and a variety of meat expertly cooked by you!

 If you choose to dine at The Grill, make a reservation early on in the cruise before others discover this hidden gem.
 As the sights, sounds, and smells of the poolside grill fill the evening air, adventurous guests tend to make bookings, which leaves little space for those more cautious guests not sure if hot rocks dining is his or her thing.

 Besides your choice of meats, fish, or vegetables to grill, diners can enjoy a salad and each plate comes with a skewer of vegetables and baked potato.
 To round out the meal, there are delicious desserts, and as always, complimentary wines or cocktails that are part of the Silversea Cruises all-inclusive cruise fare.